opencog/atomspace/opencog/sheaf/README.md

 the discovery and analysis of generalized networks of relationships between concepts and events taken from observations of the external world.

+In link-grammar, "germs" are called "lexical items".
+The "conenctor sequences" are called "disjuncts".
+The "stalk" is a lexical entry or dictionary entry.
+The fact that the disjuncts are disjoined is a way of saying that each etale (section) of a germ is distinct.

 Terminology
 ===========